Rare Yellow Lobster Named Banana Caught Off Maine

 BIDDEFORD, Maine (CBS) — A rare yellow lobster caught off Maine has a new home and a perfect name.
 “Banana” arrived earlier this month to the University of New England’s Marine Science Center in Biddeford, Maine.

-Lobsterman Marley Babb made the catch at Tenants Harbor and donated the lobster to the school.RELATED: Walgreens To Offer 3,400 COVID Vaccines Weekly In NH, Moving Up Some Residents' Appointments
+Lobsterman Marley Babb made the catch at Tenants Harbor and donated the lobster to the school.RELATED: NH Man Charged With Intent To Distribute Meth At Encore Casino

 “Banana is about a pound to a pound and a half and is settling in nicely here at the MSC,” lab coordinator Lindsay Forrette said in a statement.

-The odds of finding a yellow lobster in the wild are said to be about one in 30 million.RELATED: 'We Tried Getting Him Help,' Man Charged With Killing 70-Year-Old Father In East Bridgewater Home
+The odds of finding a yellow lobster in the wild are said to be about one in 30 million.RELATED: 'Racial Double Standard': Ministers, Officers Call On Walsh To Reinstate New Police Commissioner

 The school has worked closely with lobster fishermen and the state’s Department of Marine Research.
 UNE is a partial recipient of an $860,000 federal grant to study the impact of warming in the Gulf of Maine on young lobsters.